When to visit the Northwest Passage

 The search for the Northwest Passage is one of the greatest stories in the annals of exploration, capturing the imagination for generations.
 This watery labyrinth is incredibly rich in wildlife and Inuit culture.

-There’s very good reason why the Northwest Passage is only open to visitors from July to September: it's the only time average temperatures are above freezing, and the ice has …
+There’s very good reason why the Northwest Passage is only open to visitors in August and September: it's the only time average temperatures are above freezing, and the ice has …

 Discover More

-Sailing on an expedition ship gives you unparalleled access to the remote coastlines, icy channels and colourful, scattered communities of the Northwest Passage.
-Whether …
+Exploring by expedition ship provides unparalleled access to the remote coastlines, icy channels and scattered communities of the Northwest Passage.
+Given the distances and typical…

 Discover More

-The Northwest Passage may well be known by it's dramatic history; but it's waterways and islands are also home to all of the 'Arctic Big Five'.
-You'll have the chance to see polar …
+The Northwest Passage is best known for its dramatic history, but its waterways and islands are also home to the 'Arctic Big Five'.
+You'll have the chance to see polar bears, musk …

 Discover More